berlinplan/berlinplan.github.io/readme.md

 <sub> **Considering aging populations and issues with societal values, is the promotion of stable families the most effective way to promote global equality and consistency?** </sub>

-## What is consistent Freedom?
+## What is sustainale Freedom?

-if a Freedom harms others, is it a consistent?
+if a Freedom harms others, is it sustainable?

-> if a society Decide all to be in open Relationships , which ends in ageing population , which leads to importing Migrants , a consistent Freedom?
+> if all individuals in a society Decide  to have freedom in their sex life and  be in open Relationships , which ends in ageing population and importing Migrants , is it sustainable?

 #### Which criteria are crucial for establishing a stable family?